-I’ve recently stumbled upon a great way to stay consistent with your fitness goals.
+I’ve recently stumbled upon a great way to stay committed to your fitness goals.
 It’s ridiculously easy.
 Anyone can do it and stick to it every day.

 All you need to do is come up with a few realistic fitness habits you can do every day as part of your daily routine that will contribute to your health goal.

-So for example, my personal goal for the next 8 months is to lose fat and build muscle.
+So for example, my personal goal for the next 8 months is to build muscle.

 Here are my realistic fitness habits: